StackVista/stackstate-docs/use/metrics/add-telemetry-to-element.md

 ### Units of measurement

-The unit in which a metric stream was measured should be specified at the end of the metric name between parentheses.
-For example, a metric named `Kubernetes Memory Used (decmbytes)` would display a metric chart where the incoming data was formatted as MegBytes (MB).
+The unit used to measure a metric stream's data can be specified at the end of the metric stream name between parentheses.
+For example, a metric stream named `Kubernetes Memory Used (decmbytes)` would display a metric chart where the incoming data was formatted as MegBytes (MB).

 The sections below list all available units and the associated metric stream names that apply them.
 Based on the specified metric, standard conversions (up and/or down) will be applied.